blossomobasi/blossomobasi/README.md

 I'm a Frontend Engineer with a focus on creating delightful and user-friendly web experiences.
 I've contributed to the creation of visually striking websites for businesses and other exciting projects.

+### ⚡ Fun fact

+Beyond coding, I have a love for diverse interests.
+I enjoy immersing myself in the world of gaming, particularly indulging in Call of Duty Mobile.
+Connecting with friends and family is another source of happiness for me.
+Oh, and I can't forget to mention my enthusiasm for anime — it's a delightful escape!

 #

 ### 📫 How to reach me: